Why Join?

 Why should I join the ACMC Laboratory Research Group?

-The Advanced Cementitious Materials & Composites (ACMC) Laboratory is integrated in the School of Engineering at the University of Connecticut, which is ranked #1 public university in New England (U.S. News & World Report 1999 – 2009).
+The Advanced Cementitious Materials & Composites (ACMC) Laboratory is integrated in the College of Engineering at the University of Connecticut, which is ranked #1 public university in New England (U.S. News & World Report 1999 – 2009).
 The University of Connecticut is a premier research institution, designated as a Research University/Very High research activity (RU/VH) by the Carnegie Foundation.

 The ACMC Laboratory Research Group has a broad background in the design, characterization, analysis, modeling, computer simulation and structural application of a wide range of advanced cementitious materials.
 This includes low strength, normal strength, high strength and ultra-high strength concrete in a compressive strength range from 1 ksi (7 MPa) to 42 ksi (290 MPa), self-consolidating concrete, light-weight concrete, fiber reinforced concrete and pervious concrete.